 vi.
 A glaring weakness of the parties or proto parties today is their inability to take advantage of the possibilities for organising internationally.
 These are so much greater than in the times of the classic Internationals – Communist League, the First, Second and Third Internationals.
 For example, information technology makes international communication so much easier.
 The possibilities can be seen in the geographical extent and numbers mobilised by the Anti-Globalisation Movement from 1999, the Anti-War Movement in 2003, Occupy in 2011 and the Women’s March against Trump on January 21st 2017.
 Yet none of these mobilisations have been achieved under the banner of the sect internationals, the EACL, or EL.

 vii.
 As a consequence, a movementist politics has emerged, which makes a virtue out of immediacy and spontaneity, as opposed to the need to set up more permanent organisation.
 To effectively confront the global corporate order of today, organisations need to develop programmatically.
 Programmes are not the equivalent of religious dogma, e.g. where Trotsky’s 1938 Transitional Programme is given canonical status.
 Those recognising the need for some changes (after all it is now 80 years later!) tend to become heretics in the eyes of other Trotskyists.
 Nor are programmes elaborated recruiting statements to be quietly ditched later or forgotten, as with the SWP’s 1998 Action Programme.
 For a party, programmes are as important as democratic constitutions.
 In the light of the most advanced experiences from previous International Revolutionary Waves, and an analysis of the current political, economic, social and cultural developments, the maximum component of a programme should outline the society we need to bring about human emancipation, liberation and self-determination.
-Then by examining the nature and level of current class struggles, the immediate component of the programme should how how to develop the independent class organisations and the policies which are required.
+Then by examining the nature and level of current class struggles, the immediate component of the programme should develop the independent class organisations and the policies which are required.
 A programme is an essential democratic tool.
 It needs to be revisited at each conference, to see what needs to be amended or added to, in the light of the wider socio-economic developments and ongoing experiences.

 viii.
 Instead of sect internationals, diplomatic multi-sect internationals or no international at all, a new international, based on non-ideological principles (by rejecting adherence to particular ‘isms’ – Marxism, Leninism, Trotskyism, Maoism) would be more appropriate.
 This would mean the unity of those seeking emancipation, liberation and self-determination.
 The Second International was initially ideologically based, giving primacy to an orthodox Marxism.
 This tradition was continued in the Third International, only it was not Marxist primacy, but Marxist-Leninist supremacy that was sought.
 The CPSU, backed by the USSR state, was able to enforce this.
 This attempt to establish Marxist-Leninist orthodoxy was taken almost to the point of parody by the Fourth International, which, without state backing, split up into the infamous 57 varieties of Trotskyism.

 ix.
-One effect of this attempt to establish orthodoxy was that instead of having conferences testing an International’s success over the degree to which it had achieved its immediate programme, based on class struggles, these internationals’ thinking and activities became blurred and refracted through ideological battles.
+One effect of these attempts to establish orthodoxy was that instead of having conferences testing an International’s success over the degree to which it had achieved its immediate programme, based on class struggles, these internationals’ thinking and activities became blurred and refracted through ideological battles.
 As the leaders of the Second International were defending orthodox Marxism against Right revisionists and Leftists, they failed to challenge the growing adaptation of many of its member parties to their national state.
 This led to its collapse at the beginning of the First World War.
 The Third International’s dramatic change from supporting Popular Fronts in 1935 to supporting the Hitler/Stalin Pact in 1939 was not approved by any conference.
 The jailing or killing of many Third International members marked the lead up to this switch in line, as Stalin used the USSR state apparatus to assert his right to impose Marxist-Leninist orthodoxy.

 x.
 The assertion of Party or sect dogma, often based on a vulgar materialist philosophy, replaced dialectical thinking.
 Dialectical thinking can appreciate the partial truths in different arguments, and aim for a higher synthesis in thought, to be tested in democratically agreed forms of action.